-The MG3 supermini is a smart-looking and simple supermini with an attractively low starting price
+The MG3 is a simple supermini with an attractively low starting price

 While the 2018 update improved the interior of the MG3, the mechanical components remained unchanged.
 That means all cars get a 1.5 VTi Tech four-cylinder petrol engine, a five-speed manual gearbox and front-wheel drive.
 Unfortunately, the engine is a naturally aspirated unit that makes 105bhp at 6,000rpm and 137Nm of torque at 4,750rpm.
 This means you need to rev it to make progress, and this impacts fuel economy and emissions as a result – rivals that use smaller turbocharged units are far more economical thanks to the lower revs they use.